-As part of planning for the Spring Term, it is a legal requirement that schools should revisit and update their risk assessments (building on the learning to date and the practices they have already developed and incorporate updated guidance), to consider the additional risks and control measures.
+As part of planning for the progression into Step 3 of the National Roadmap, it is a requirement that schools should revisit and update their risk assessments (building on the learning to date and the practices they have already developed and incorporate updated guidance), to consider the additional risks and necessary control measures.
 Settings should also review and update their wider risk assessments and consider the need for relevant revised controls in respect of their conventional risk profile considering the implications of coronavirus (COVID-19).
 Schools should ensure that they implement sensible and proportionate control measures which follow the health and safety hierarchy of control to reduce the risk to the lowest reasonably practicable level.